paulveillard/cybersecurity-oauth/OAuth-fundamentals.md

 ### The OAuth’s components

+Additionally to the roles we’ve seen earlier, the OAuth framework depends on several other mechanisms as follows:

+    access token
+    refresh token
+    scopes
+    authorization grant

 ## References

 The following content is based on several resources, among them are the official IETF documentation, the Wikipedia article, and OAuth 2 in Action, a book by Justin Richer and Antonio Sanso.